tireddy2/Reverse-HTTP-Transport/draft-tiruben-reverse-http.md

 * From statistical analysis of traffic patterns.
   - Origins SHOULD regularly change the IP address that is used.

-Even if the origin's Reverse HTTP IP addresses do leak, Reverse HTTP still provides significant protection by simplifying the firewall rules required to ignore unsolicited connections.
+Even if the origin's Reverse HTTP IP addresses do leak, Reverse HTTP still provides significant protection by simplifying the firewall rules required to block unsolicited connections.

 ## Key consistency with Oblivious HTTP